-During the fourth quarter of 2023, the Company entered into a \$30,000 agreement with Wallbox N.V. to purchase 5% of its Class A common stock ("Wallbox Shares") and acquire stock warrants, which provide the option to purchase an additional 5% of the Class A common stock outstanding of Wallbox N.V. at a fixed price during a stated period.
+During the fourth quarter of 2023, the Company entered into a \$30,000 agreement with Wallbox N.V. to purchase 5% of its Class A common stock ("Wallbox Shares") and acquire stock warrants, which provide the rights to an incremental approximate 5% ownership in the Class A common stock outstanding of Wallbox N.V. upon exercise at a fixed price with anti-dilution protections for a period of time.
 In accordance with GAAP, the Company is required to adjust the carrying value of these investments to market value on a quarterly basis.
-As a result of the decrease in the stock price of Wallbox N.V. during the quarter, the Company recognized a loss of \$6,019 on the Wallbox Shares and stock warrants during the period.
+The Company recognized a loss of \$2,117 and \$8,136 for the three and six months ended June 30, 2024, respectively, primarily due to a decrease in the stock price of Wallbox N.V. during the period, of which \$1,035 and \$6,268 related to the stock warrants, respectively.